open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 4.4
+  * New key status displays detailed information why a key is considered insecure or defective

 ## 4.3
   * Better support for large keys
   * Improve import of Gpg4win asc files

 ## 4.2